 All electrical equipment is checked annually under the terms of the maintenance contract.
-Corinne Yates is responsible for maintaining accurate records and ensuring that all equipment in current use is checked and for making arrangements for the equipment to be accessible.
+The caretaker is responsible for maintaining accurate records and ensuring that all equipment in current use is checked and for making arrangements for the equipment to be accessible.

 If there is any doubt about the safety of the equipment it will not be used.
-Any potential hazards will be reported to Helen Smith or Corinne Yates immediately.
+Any potential hazards will be reported to Corinne Yates or the caretaker immediately.